 When executing the WT Addition procedure (i.e. the initial offload of one or more radio bearers to the WT), or the WT Modification procedure requiring an update of S-KWT, the eNB shall derive an S-KWT as defined in clause G.2.4.
 The eNB shall forward the generated S-KWT to the WT during the WT Addition procedure or WT Modification procedure requiring key update.
 When offloading additional bearers to a WT after the initial offload, the S-KWT does not need to be refreshed.

-NOTE: Refer to TS 36.300 [30] for definition of the LWA procedures.
+NOTE: Refer to MFA TS 36.300 [30] for definition of the LWA procedures.

 The UE shall derive the S-KWT as described in clause G.2.4.